Monica-TPJH/Interactive_Experience_Assignment3/Website_AI/README.md

 ## Background Customization

 Sidebar → Appearance:
+- The app now uses a remote Snoopy image as the default background and the default scaling mode is `cover` (fills the screen; may crop the image).
-- Upload a custom image (stored locally at `Website_AI/assets/background.jpg`)
-- Adjust background opacity (default 0.7) and scaling mode (cover/contain/stretch)
+- Upload a custom image (session-only override; does not persist across sessions) or adjust opacity and scaling mode.
+- There is a "Reset appearance defaults" button in the Appearance panel which sets the scaling to `cover`, opacity to full (1.0), and clears any session custom background so the remote default shows.

 ## Local Assets